 It’s also important to note that nothing we do can fully eliminate risk and everyone should make decisions about what they do based upon their own risk tolerance.
 Gym owners should not be telling members that the gym is completely safe, but should instead be communicating about risk in a way that allows people to make informed decisions.

 Editor’s Note: This article is not intended to be used in place of guidelines or advice from federal, state, or local authorities.
+This article was authored as a partnership between Todd Nief and Dr. Bryan James.
+Todd is the owner of South Loop Strength & Conditioning in downtown Chicago, and Bryan James is a PhD epidemiologist at Rush University who trains at Goose Island CrossFit.

 Read more: The CDC’s COVID-19 Employer Information for Gyms and Fitness Centers